1993 Canadian federal budget

 The 1993 Canadian budget was a Canadian federal budget for the Government of Canada presented by Minister of Finance Don Mazankowski in the House of Commons of Canada on 26 April 1993.
 It was the fifth budget after the 1988 Canadian federal election and would be the last before the 1993 Canadian federal election.

 Background

-The budget is presented amid poor economic conditions and soaring federal deficit.
+The budget was presented amid poor economic conditions and soaring federal deficit.
 Two month earlier, Brian Mulroney had announced his intention to resign as soon as a new Progressive Conservative leader is elected.

 On 18 June 1992 the Spending Control Act received royal assent.
-That act provided for a legislated ceiling for federal program spending from 1991–92 to 1995–96.
+That act provided for a legislated ceiling for federal program spending from 1991–1992 to 1995–1996.
 Few programs were excluded from the scope of the Act (notably Unemployment insurance).
 It is a complement to the Expenditure Control Plan announced in the 1990 budget and extended in 1991.

+December 1992 Economic Statement

+On 2 December 1992 Minister of Finance Don Mazankowski tabled an Economic and Fiscal Statement in the House of Commons of Canada which: